-The nursery development will be monitored monthly in order to ensure quality planting stock.
-Site preparations for planting will follow biodiversity conservation principles and so will not cause longer term net emissions from soil carbon.
+- 1.2.1.
+The nursery development for the timely production of quality seedlings of indigenous species will be monitored monthly in order to ensure quality planting stock.
+Site preparations for planting will follow biodiversity conservation principles and so will not cause net emissions from soil carbon in longer term.
 For example, no burning and clearfelling of existing vegetation will be done inside the Sanctuary.
-Site preparations including pitting and stacking will be supervised by FD technical staff.
+Site preparations including pitting and stacking along contours will particularly be supervised by FD technical staff in order to minimize soil erosion. - 1.2.2.
 The planting will be done in blocks of 10 ha and the survival of planted seedlings and area details will be recorded by CPG members annually for the first three years based on sound field inventory methods.
-The initial survival rate of planted seedlings will be estimated within three after the planting, and beating up operation will be done in case of seedling mortality.
-Circular sample plots of 0.01 ha (with 5.64 m radius) will be laid out over the planting grid for counting the surviving seedlings, checking area details and recording growth of planted seedlings.
-The final checking will be done at the end of 3rd year of plantation when area details will also be cross-checked by the two CMCs who will be responsible for the maintenance of monitoring records.
+The quality and quantity of seedlings will be monitored by the CMCs at the time of planting and subsequently for 3 years.
+The initial survival rate of planted seedlings will be estimated after the planting, and beating up operation will be done in case of seedling mortality during the first year. - 1.2.3.
+Annual checking of plantations will be done by the CMC.
+Circular sample plots of 0.01 ha (with 5.64 m radius) will be laid out over the planting grid for counting the surviving saplings, checking plantation area details, and recording growth of planted seedlings.